 Remember, you want to speak to your client directly, so you need to call when they just open.
 This way they can’t justify being super-busy to talk to you.

-If you still haven’t asked your client why they haven’t honored the invoice, now’s a good time to do it.
+If you still haven’t asked your client why they haven’t honoured the invoice, now’s a good time to do it.
 Make sure to remind them that you have multiple paying options.

-When a client ignores your emails and calls about the invoice, and doesn’t accept any of the payment options you offered, you have only a few options at hand.
+When a client ignores your emails and calls about past due invoices, and doesn’t accept any of the payment options you offered, you have only a few options at hand.